Man charged with killing 18 in Texas convicted of 1 murder

 Prosecutors weren't seeking the death penalty, so state District Judge Raquel “Rocky” Jones immediately sentenced Chemirmir to life in prison without parole.

 Chemirmir, who has maintained that he's innocent, is charged with capital murder in the deaths of 12 other women in Dallas County and five in nearby Collin County.
-Dallas County District Attorney John Creuzot has said he plans to try Chemirmir for at least one more death, though he hasn't said whose.
+Dallas County District Attorney John Creuzot has said he plans to try Chemirmir for at least one more death.

 Relatives of those he's accused of killing praised Thursday's verdict at an emotional news conference.